What are the costs of buying someone out of a joint mortgage?

 It’s worth pointing out that not all ownership structures are as simple as a 50:50 split.
 For example, one party buying the property may have a large deposit saved but earn a low income, while the other may not have any deposit to call on but has an excellent income-earning capacity, resulting in an ownership split such as 60:40 or 70:30.
 If both parties obtain independent legal advice, you will be able to work out how one person can be bought out in a deal that’s fair to both parties.

-Next, you’ll need to calculate how much the property is currently worth; a property purchased for $500,000 a couple of years ago may now be valued at $650,000, so the property share purchase will need to be based on the home’s current value.
+Before buying someone out of a joint mortgage, you’ll also need to calculate how much the property is currently worth.
+A property purchased for $500,000 a couple of years ago may now be valued at $650,000, so the property share purchase will need to be based on the home’s current value.
 You and your co-owner will need to work out the property’s value – examining recent sale prices, independent valuation etc – but obtaining independent legal advice is once again the best way to ensure that neither party is short-changed.

 Other fees and charges